AdaCore/gnatstudio/docs/users_guide/projects.rst

 This prevents the loading of the two GPS modules responsible for editing project files.
-However, this also has an impact on the Python functions that are exported by GPS and thus could break some plug-ins.
+However, this also has an impact on the Python functions that are exported by GPS and thus could break some plugins.
 Another possible solution is to hide the corresponding project editing menus and contextual menus.
-You could do this by enabling the :file:`prevent_project_edition.py` plug-in via the :menuselection:`Tools --> Plug-ins` menu.
+You could do this by enabling the :file:`prevent_project_edition.py` plugin via the :menuselection:`Edit --> Preferences --> Plugins` menu.

 .. _The_Project_Menu: